julienetie/wavefront_prototype/README.md

 ![](http://oi66.tinypic.com/fmrlnc.jpg)

-A promising little ES6 project (working... but) still being prototyped, (don't use this it in production).
+A promising little ES6 project (working... but) still being prototyped, (Not ready for production).

 Wavefront is a user interface creation library that...

 - Has a readable syntax for creating HTML nodes.